 Edinburgh is full of elegant streets, historic lanes and quirky mews.
 It isn’t surprising that the heart of our city – The Royal Mile was voted ‘Britain’s second prettiest street’, coming behind The Shambles, York.
 The Cullen Property team have an interestingly varied selection of Edinburgh’s favourite streets, and The Royal Mile did not make the list!

-To enquire about our highly-rated Edinburgh property investment and landlord services, contact us here email@example.com or 0131 221 1818.
+To enquire about our highly-rated Edinburgh property investment and landlord services, contact us here Steve@cullenproperty.com or 0131 221 1818.
+Follow the link to Learn more about our Edinburgh Letting Agency services.

 - Circus Lane, Stockbridge.
 The quaint mews, St. Stephens Church and the abundance of greenery and flowers makes this street very picturesque!